 CLE is associated with various types of acute and chronic lupus, but the most prevalent form is discoid lupus erythematosus (DLE).
-Approximately 20% of all patients with SLE have DLE [2].
-About 5% of individuals with DLE will develop SLE [13].
-The cause of DLE is unknown, but evidence suggests an autoimmune defect.
 DLE is often considered a mild form of lupus, while SLE is the most severe form of the disease [14].
-The mean age of onset for DLE is 30 to 39 years of age, and the condition is more common among women (70% of cases) and about 75% of patients are white [3].
-DLE is considered rare in children.
+About 20% of individuals with DLE will develop SLE [10].

-Symptoms of DLE include lesions that are patchy, crusty, raised, and/or red and scaling, nonpruritic plaques, with follicular plugging and central atrophy [2; 5; 13].
-The lesions have a "coin-like" or discoid appearance and may appear anywhere on the body, most commonly on the face, scalp, ears, neck, and arms or any part of the body that is exposed to sunlight.
-The facial lesions may have a "butterfly" pattern.
+Symptoms of DLE include lesions that are patchy, crusty, raised, and/or red and scaling, typically non-pruritic plaques, with follicular plugging and central atrophy [2; 5; 10].
+The lesions have a "coin-like" or discoid appearance and most commonly appear on the face or scalp, but may appear on any part of the body.
+Facial lesions may form a "butterfly" pattern.
 The hair of an individual with DLE tends to be brittle or may fall out in patches.
-The lesions may resolve completely or result in hypopigmentation, hyperpigmentation, atrophy, permanent hair loss, or permanent scarring [2; 4].
+The lesions may resolve completely or result in hypopigmentation, hyperpigmentation, atrophy, permanent hair loss, or permanent scarring [2; 4; 10].

-Diagnosis of DLE is based on the patient's history and the rash-like symptoms [13].
+Diagnosis of DLE is based on the patient's history and the rash-like symptoms.
 A skin biopsy of the lesion reveals immunoglobulins or complement components [2].
 SLE must be ruled out in a case of DLE by a negative antinuclear antibody test.
-Management of DLE includes [2; 13]:
+Management of DLE includes [2; 12]:

-- Avoidance of prolonged sun exposure, fluorescent lighting, or reflected sunlight - Wearing protective clothing - Use of sunscreen - Avoidance of sun exposure between 10 a.m. and 4 p.m. - Reporting changes in the lesions - Initiation of drug therapy that may include the topical, intralesional, or systemic medications used in SLE
+- Avoidance of prolonged sun exposure, fluorescent lighting, or reflected sunlight - Wearing protective clothing - Use of sunscreen with a minimum 50 sun protective factor (SPF) - Avoidance of sun exposure between 10 a.m. and 4 p.m. - Smoking cessation - Reporting changes in the lesions - Initiation of drug therapy that may include the topical, intralesional, or systemic medications used in SLE

-Subacute CLE, or SCLE, accounts for 10% of all lupus cases [11; 13].
+Subacute CLE, or SCLE, accounts for 10% of all lupus cases [10; 11].
 Nearly half of patients with SCLE also have SLE.
-This condition is often induced by ultraviolet light exposure, and characteristic lesions are red, though not scaly, thick, or pruritic [13].
+This condition is often induced by ultraviolet light exposure, and characteristic lesions present as a red ring-shaped patch with scaly borders and a light center, or scaly red bumps in sun-exposed areas [10; 12].
+Unlike DLE, subacute CLE lesions will not usually scar, but there is a potential for skin discoloration, which is often more severe on darker skin.